Women's Health Topics

 Please call or text Kindra McGee, the care navigator, at 651-202-1116 to see if you are eligible for the program.

-For more parenting resources and support for African American parents, grandparents, childcare providers, and faith communities, visit the African-American Babies Coalition (AABC) website; this information on promoting the healthy development of babies is both created by, and for, the African-American community.
+For more parenting resources and support for African American parents, grandparents, childcare providers, and faith communities, visit the African-American Babies Coalition (AABC) website.
+This information on ensuring the healthy development of babies is created by, and for, the African-American community.

 Healthy Moms, Healthy Babies.
 Resources for pregnancy, birth, and beyond.
 This packet covers everything from healthy eating, exercise, healthy weight gain, community resources, and applying for health insurance.